There are things you can do to control pests (insects or animals causing harm or nuisance) on your property.

 - only use traps that have been approved for use with the species you want to control - you must follow the instructions for use

-You can’t use the following control methods for any wildlife:
+You cannot use the following control methods for any wildlife:

 - self-locking snares